Last Updated on February 7, 2022 by Editorial Staff

 Will I always wonder what if?

-And while you’re sat there rocking your day away, does it feel like something is missing?
-Is there a sadness or a longing or even an unanswered calling?
+And while you’re sitting there rocking your day away, does it feel like something is missing?
+Is there sadness or a longing or even an unanswered calling?

 Now take it a little further and ask your “old” self;